 Learn how to set up a malware analysis lab environment using virtual machines and perform basic static and dynamic analysis in this course designed for complete beginners.
 Students will benefit from a comprehensive introduction to reverse engineering, focusing on Windows platform and PE files.
 Equipped with this knowledge, we’ll analyze malware samples in more depth with an interactive disassembler, and jump into a debugger for a precise dynamic analysis of their execution flow.

-are ready to deepen their knowledge of sophisticated malware analysis and tools.
+Once equipped with the skills and understanding covered in the beginner’s course, students are ready to deepen their knowledge of sophisticated malware analysis and tools.
 Learn advanced unpacking methods to face any unknown packer, how to extract and analyze shellcode, plus expert level techniques to detect covert malware techniques including process injection, process hollowing, and more.